jaw42/jaw42.github.com/university/Statistics.md

 - Can only compare two groups at a time
 - Bad practice to use multiple times for a single experiment.
-- Used for "Before vs. After" experiments where the *same* individuals are measured before and after the application of some sort of treatmnent.
+- Used for "Before vs. After" experiments where the *same* individuals are measured before and after the application of some sort of treatment.
 - Also used for "Left vs. Right" experiments where two sides of an individual are given two different treatments.